Adarsha-gg/lending-staking/README.md

 3. ALWAYS check the config files, there may be subtle things that may interfere with ur code that you'll never know.
 I found it by scrolling through discord so 🤷🏻‍♂️.

+4. Learned that we need to pass RPC_URL even in the test to get any kind of real data, always deploying to sepolia and then quering it is bad practice
 Goodbye :)